wangxf2000/masterclass/ranger-atlas/README.md

 curl -sSL https://raw.githubusercontent.com/abajwa-hw/masterclass/master/ranger-atlas/setup-dc-703.sh | sudo -E bash
 ```

-- This will run for about 35min and install CDP 7.0.3 cluster with the Ranger/Atlas demo installed
+- This will run for about 35min and install CDP-DC 7.0.3 cluster with the Ranger/Atlas demo installed